 Advanced Game Setup

-If you want to have greater control about the setup of your new saved game, and include several more leagues than the Quick Start setup allows, then you should use the Advanced Setup option.
+If you want to have greater control about the setup of your new career and include several more leagues than the Quick Start setup allows, then you should use the Advanced Setup option.

-Rather than selecting a team and getting into your saved game as quickly as possible, you can tweak and tailor things to your exact requirements here.
-The ‘Add/Remove Leagues’ button is the nominal starting point; this is where you can choose the nations represented in your saved game.
-Upon hitting ‘Confirm’, the ‘Active Leagues’ panel will populate with a list of leagues from the selected nations, their playable status, and the reason for inclusion where one exists.
+Rather than selecting a team and getting into your career as quickly as possible, you can tweak and tailor things to your exact requirements here.
+The ‘Add/Remove Leagues’ button is the nominal starting point; this is where you can choose the nations represented in your career.
+Upon hitting ‘Confirm’, the ‘Active Leagues’ panel populates with a list of leagues from the selected nations, their playable status, and the reason for inclusion where one exists.

-In a similar manner to the loading of numerous leagues and nations into a save, the size of the database loaded into a save determines to some extent the level of realism the managers will experience in their saved game.
-Naturally, a larger database will include more players and teams from the football world, whereas a smaller one will include what are considered the core and most important items.
-More capable PCs will be able to handle larger databases, but less capable ones may want to consider using a smaller option.
+In a similar manner to the loading of numerous leagues and nations into a save, the size of the database loaded into a save determines to some extent the level of realism managers experience in their saved game.
+Naturally, a larger database includes more players and teams from the football world, whereas a smaller one includes what are considered the core and most important items.
+More capable PCs are able to handle larger databases, but older devices may want to consider using a smaller option.

-For example, a small database might load 8000 players worldwide into the saved game, but a large database will add closer to 15000.
+For example, a small database might load 8000 players worldwide into the saved game, but a large database adds closer to 15000.

 The ‘Advanced Options’ section at the foot of the screen provides eight options to further refine your experience:

 This tick box does pretty much exactly what it suggests.
 Ticking it generates a whole world of ‘fake’ players and staff instead of using the usual and familiar names and faces.

 Tick this box to prevent the use of real-life fixtures in for nations and leagues that use them by default.
 A fictional schedule is instead created while retaining the same competition rules.

 Tick this box if you do not want the game to add key backroom staff (such as Assistant Managers) to teams that do not have them.